 - have a long-term bowel condition, such as Crohn's disease or ulcerative colitis

-- have a diet that is low in fibre, fruit and vegetables and high in red and processed meats
+- have a diet that’s low in fibre, fruit and vegetables and high in processed and red meats

 - are obese